 SOTA Summit, Mount Zero, VK3/VW-020, is within the Grampians National Park, VKFF-0213.
 I have activated the Grampians National Park a number of times.
 Here is a link to my last activation:

 I wanted to activate a second summit in the Grampians National Park.
 I have previously activated Mount William.
-Mount Zero is worth one point to the activator, and it is a much harder one point to earn, than the one point earned at Mount Arapiles!
-However, I did not think that the walk and time spent on Mount William would keep two active Grandchildren busy (as well as their parents).
+Mount Zero is worth one point to the activator, and it is a much harder one point to earn, than the one point earned at nearby Mount Arapiles!
+However, I did not think that the walk and time spent on Mount Zero would keep two active Grandchildren busy (as well as their parents).
 So the family, including my xyl, Jenny, all went rock climbing at Hollow Mountain.
 This suited me as Hollow Mountain car park to the Mount Zero car park is only a further two or three kilometres, but over a badly corrugated road.

 The photo shows our six year old (nearly seven) grandson near the top of the cliff.
 The organiser of the rock climbing experience said her youngest climber was aged four and her oldest in her/his eighties.
 All three women (three generations) in the party abseiled down the cliff.
 Congratulations to them.
 JCD photo